 Unusual Options Activity Insight: Square

-On Tuesday, shares of Square (NYSE:SQ) saw unusual options activity.
-After the option alert, the stock price moved down to $249.91.
+Shares of Square (NYSE:SQ) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $255.09.

 - Option Type: SWEEP